 Fully comprehensive insurance will cover you regardless of whether or not you’re at fault.

-If the accident was the other driver’s fault, you would claiming for damages under their third party insurance policy.
+If the accident was the other driver’s fault, you would be claiming for damages under their third party insurance policy.

 If the other driver isn’t insured, there’s still a way to make a claim through the Motor Insurers’ Bureau.

-While many insurance write-offs are sent to the scrapyard, a write-off doesn’t automatically mean the end.
+While many insurance write offs are sent to the scrapyard, a write off doesn’t automatically mean the end.

-A car can be assigned to a write-off category depending on the severity of the damage, and many written-off cars find their way back onto the road or the used car market.
+A car can be assigned to a write off category depending on the severity of the damage, and many written off cars find their way back onto the road or the used car market.

 Cut and shut motors are vehicles when two parts of a car are fused together.
-They may have been the rear end of car involved in a frontal smash and the front of a car involved in rear-end smash.
+They may have been the rear end of a car involved in a frontal smash and the front of a car involved in rear-end smash.

 These vehicles are not roadworthy, the DVLA estimates there were around 30,000 cut and shuts on UK roads in 2018.